leela-zero/leela-zero/README.md

 [Running Leela Zero client on a Tesla V100 GPU for free (Google Cloud Free Trial, Microsoft Azure, Oracle cloud, etc)](https://docs.google.com/document/d/1P_c-RbeLKjv1umc4rMEgvIVrUUZSeY0WAtYHjaxjD64/edit?usp=sharing)

-# I just want to run leela-zero right now (main instructions)
+# I want to run leela-zero now (main instructions)

+As said earlier, to use leela-zero, you have to run autogtp and/or leelaz.
+The easiest way is to download an official tested release (for windows only) [as explained here](https://github.com/gcp/leela-zero/releases) which avoids to manually compile your own build of leela-zero.

+Else, you need to compile leelaz and autogtp binaries from leela-zero sources.
+The steps to compile are explained below.

-To play, only leelaz is needed (and not AutoGTP).
+- To play, only leelaz is needed (and not AutoGTP).

 Download the best known network weights file from: https://zero.sjeng.org/best-network And head to the [Usage](#usage) section of this README.
 If you prefer a more human style, a network trained from human games is available here: https://sjeng.org/zero/best_v1.txt.zip.

-To contribute, you need to run autogtp instead.
+- To contribute, you need to run autogtp instead.

 # Compiling autogtp and/or leelaz